begarland/react-redux-express-ts-template/README.md

 To test, run `npm test`, which will start the test watcher.
 Be sure to name your test file in a `<file-name>.test.<file-extension>` format.

+##Updates

+###redux

+Integrated with a sample inputs connected to the redux store.

+###redux-observables

+Integrated with a sample redux-observable.